COVID-19 Vaccine – Frequently Asked Questions

 Q: When will a COVID-19 vaccine be available on the reservation?
 How will it be distributed?

 A: We received our first shipments of the Moderna vaccine immediately after it received approval from the FDA for emergency use just before Christmas.
-Our medical team has planned for community distribution based on guidance and parameters put forth by the CDC.
+Our medical team has been distributing this vaccine to the community based on guidance and parameters put forth by the CDC.
 Our first priorities are to protect those most vulnerable within our community, including frontline healthcare workers and elders.
 We strongly encourage everyone in the community to get vaccinated.

 Q: Will there be enough for everyone who wants it?